Adult Roller Hockey League

 read the full suspension procedure.

 All players are required to register at the online registration page at the website www.CageHockey.com before they are allowed to step on the rink.
 All information will remain private and never shared with any other parties.
 All payments are final.
 Once you commit to a team and sign up for a league it is your responsibility to follow your schedule and make it to your games.
 No monies will be returned.
 If making an online payment you may be charged additional fees by a third party for using their service to make your payment.
 THE CAGE Roller Hockey is not responsible for any third party charges.
 Please read all information before making a payment.
+All players are required to be registered with a current AAU Inline Hockey membership.
+The fee for the adult AAU membership is $25 per year.
+It is the players full responsibility to provide proof of their current AAU membership before stepping on the rink or entering a game.
+If any player knowingly enters the rink with out a current AAU membership they fully accept all risks.
+Because we are an outdoor location and a player can enter the rink with out notifying management they accept all responsibility when entering the rink.
+The rink is an outdoor rink.
+The rink is not responsible for any weather conditions that effect the playing conditions including the playing surface, or any other areas surrounding the rink due to weather.
+All players play at their own risk.
 All players are responsible for their actions and decisions.

 Team Cost: $1195.00 (non-refundable $600.00 deposit, full payment required prior to first game).